 - information you provide to us through customer surveys;

-- energy consumption data and other statistics on your use of energy products and associated metering software which are financed by us, where we have obtained your consent; or
+- current and historical energy usage, load and consumption data, meter type and model and other statistics on your use of energy products and associated metering software, including products and software which are financed by us, where we have obtained your consent; or

 How do we collect personal information?

-We may collect these types of personal information either directly from you, or from third parties.
+We may collect personal information either directly from you, or from third parties.
 We may collect this information when you:

 - register on our website or app;

-- communicate with us through correspondence, chats, email, or when you share information with us from other social applications, services or websites; or
+- communicate with us through correspondence, phone calls, chats, email, or when you share information with us from other applications, services or websites; or

-- interact with our sites, services, content and advertising.
+- interact with our websites, services, content and advertising.